autodesk-platform-services/aps-aecdm-tutorial/Prerequisites and GraphQL/index.md

 Before jumping into action, you need to fulfill a few (but essential) prerequisites to follow along with this tutorial. **The steps need to be fulfilled in sequence for you to be able to follow this tutorial (only move to the next step after completing the previous one)**:

-1. Firstly, you will need an ACC account from the **AMER or EMEA region**.
+1. Firstly, you will need an ACC account from the **AMER, EMEA or AUS region**.
 The AEC Data Model API works based on Revit 2024+ designs hosted on ACC hubs in the **AMER and EMEA regions** , so it is **required**.
 Although the scope of this tutorial is just reading data, we recommend that you create a separate project for testing the AEC Data Model API.
 If you don't have access to an **AMER or EMEA ACC hub**, you can find options for getting a test account on [this blog](https://fieldofviewblog.wordpress.com/2017/08/31/bim-360-acc-account-for-development/).

 **Make sure you now have access to an ACC hub in the AMER or EMEA region and only then proceed to the next prerequisite.**